 - Help you refine your poster-making abilities.

-Taking place on 20th February 2018, you'll spend the day at the Houses of Parliament, where you'll exhibit your poster in a conference-style setting, answering questions and discussing your topic with fellow students and interested parties.
+Taking place in February 2019 (the exact date is TBC), you'll spend the day at the Houses of Parliament, where you'll exhibit your poster in a conference-style setting, answering questions and discussing your topic with fellow students and interested parties.
 You'll also get the chance to see the work of other students, and maybe even hear a debate in the House of Commons.

 - Decide on your poster topic.

 - Write a short statement (no more than 200 words) about why your research is significant to the wider public.

 - Supply two or three images that represent your research.

 Once you are ready to apply, visit this page after applications have opened in December and complete a short application form.